vedangj044/blog.drogue.io/content/2020-09-18-yak-hole-of-tls.md

 When `free(...)` is called with only a pointer from C code, we back-track 8 bytes, read out the size and alignment values and rebuild our `Layout` to shuffle on into Rust's allocator's `dealloc(...)` method.

-This allows us to avoid any external book-keeping, and just taking an extra 8 bytes onto the head of each allocation.
+This allows us to avoid any external book-keeping, and just tacking an extra 8 bytes onto the head of each allocation.

 ## Bindgen